 Firefighters Run with self contained breathing apparatus (SCBA)

 - Warning: Suitable for only the fittest firefighters

 - Teams of two will start at 45-second intervals.
 Both runners must start and finish together (the distance between them at the finish must not exceed one flight of steps).

-- Competitors must wear full protective clothing and connected breathing apparatus
+- Competitors must wear full protective clothing and connected self contained breathing apparatus (SCBA)

 - You can find more information about the firefighter categories here.